 It has been a LONG time since I’ve posted a ‘blogging tips’ post.
 When Troi shared how to take better photos of your kids a couple weeks back, a lot of you spoke out asking for more photography tips.
-I had been planning on posting some of my tips but I don’t feel like I’m an expert.
-That being said, Dawn Nicole asked me to post a photography post over there (it’s live today!
-I’ll tell you more about it below), and as I was writing it, I realized I really do have a few things to say on the subject.
+I’m excited to finally do that today!

 Aperture (the f stop) is one I like to keep low.
 I generally like the background to be out of focus.
 That said, there’s sometimes a low f stop just doesn’t cut it, so then I’ll bump it up.
 Most lenses will go down to 2.8f which is where I tend to hover but I do have one that goes down to 1.4f.
 At that point, if you’re taking a photo of a cupcake, not even the whole cupcake is in focus though.
 I hardly ever go above 5f because of how much I would need to compensate for light with my other settings.
 The higher the f stop, the less light the camera lets in.
 One thing to keep in mind is your plane of focus.
 That’s what will be in focus- to better understand, take a sheet of paper and hold it up facing you.
 Move it back slowly.
 This is a plane of focus.
 It’s not angled, it’s flat.
 That means if you focus on the front of a 3 dimensional object, the plane of focus will drop off as you get to the back of it.
 SO if you have a lot of supplies and you want to get them all in a shot before you start a DIY, think about doing a flat lay and shoot from above- they will all be on the same plane (the table) so you can lower your aperture to let more light in without sacrificing clarity.